Mrmayman/openkraft/README.md

 - Live block changes (If someone places/breaks a block, you will see it)

 ## Disclaimer
-I am very inexperienced at programming.
-This code is very poorly written.
-While I am trying to improve it, expect horrible bugs.
+This code is very poorly written as I was not experienced in programming when I wrote this.
+Expect horrible bugs.
 Currently some chunk packets aren't supported in multiplayer, so the game will randomly close.
 Just reopen the game when this happens, for the time being.
-I am working on fixing this.
+I won't fix this as it's an abandoned project and a rust rewrite is underway.

 ## Building and Support
-- Currently only supported on Linux
+- If you're on linux, use one of these build scripts.
-- Will support Windows soon
+- If you're on windows, I'm sure it will work but you're on your own (this is an abandoned project).
 ### Build scripts
 - `compile.sh` - Release build, maximum optimizations (linux, x86_64)
 - `debug-compile.sh` - Debug build, for use with gdb.
 Memory leak detection included (linux, x86_64)